-Warning: Formatting will erase all data on this disk
+Warning: Formatting will erase all data on this disk [Fixed]

 By default, Windows will prompt you to fix the issue by formatting the storage media, but this is not the only way to fix it.

-Use the repair tool
+1. Use Windows built-in repair tool

 - Right-click on the drive you want to repair and choose Properties from the drop-down menu.